Easy 2 Ingredient Lemon Salt

 • Rim a margarita glass.

-• Use in baking when a recipe calls for salt, especially in a complimentary recipe like my blueberry lemon bars with shortbread crust.
+• Use in baking when a recipe calls for salt, especially in a complementary recipe like my blueberry lemon bars with shortbread crust.

 • Use it as the salt in brine for chicken.